kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ## Release Milestone Activities:

-### Week 1 - 2
+### Week 1

-- Begin running release-notes script for ongoing collection of release notes
+- Begin running release-notes tool for ongoing collection of release notes with the first alpha release, which has been cut directly after the latest minor.
     - Update the `release-notes-draft.md`
     - Update the website
 - Begin attending release team meetings
 - Informal intro meeting with release notes team to discuss contact information and logistics

-### Weeks 3 - 8
+### Weeks 2 - 8

 - Begin attending burndown meetings
-- Same as above
+- Same as above, but generate the notes for each `alpha` and `beta`

-### Week 9
+### Week 9 (Begin of Code Freeze)

 - Create Google Doc for generated release notes and share with release-notes team
 - Create [known issues issue](known-issues-bucket.md) in `kubernetes/kubernetes` to capture known issues for the release
 - Share created doc with release-team
-- Send [an email to sig leads](sig-leads-email.md) to capture major themes from their sig
+- Send [an email to SIG-leads](sig-leads-email.md) to capture major themes from their SIG
-- Start determining major themes for release notes template to send to sig-leads
+- Start determining major themes for release notes template to send to SIG-leads

 ### Week 10

 - Finalize lead and shadow roles for subsequent release
-- Work with sig-leads to finalize major themes for release-notes
+- Work with SIG-leads to finalize major themes for release-notes
 - Copy edit notes for spelling, grammar and uniform style

 ### Week 11